 Have you seen photos of our blue bottle tree in some of the Creative Moments posts?
-If not here are a couple of it.
+If not here are a couple pictures of it.

-Years ago we stayed in Texas with a family that had colored bottle trees adorning their yard and instantly I was enamored.
+Years ago we stayed in Texas with a family that had colored bottle trees adorning their yard and instantly I was enamoured.
 The trees have a history to them that make them even more interesting.

 "Traditionally, bottle trees are cobalt blue.
 It is believed that this rich color has healing powers.
 The color has also been associated with ghosts and spirits.
 The bottles were placed on the branches of dead trees or rods that were stuck into the ground.
 These trees have been made in the south for hundreds of years.
 The folklore of the bottle tree is very interesting.
 According to stories passed down through generations, the bottles were hung upside down to entice the curiosity of evil spirits.
 Drawn by the rich, cobalt color, the spirits would enter the bottles and become trapped.
 The evil spirits would be destroyed when the sun rose the following morning.
 If a bottle hums when the wind blows, you know there’s an evil spirit trapped inside.